Giveaway Update (February 15th, 2021)

 He spun her again and watched as she relaxed into the steps, her face and eyes brightening, and her lips quirking in a smile that he answered.
 Under the thin cloth of her gown, her skin was warm, her body supple.
 The modest bodice covered but failed to hide shapely pert breasts.

 It was maddening.
 A few inches more and he could press her against him and hold her the way he wanted to hold her.
 A few inches more and their lips could touch.

-She stared up at him, her eyes darkening to midnight brown, and they danced, round and round, round and round.
+She stared up at him, her eyes darkening to deep amber, and they danced, round and round, round and round.